Tears, prayers, police, JCB: How Saroj Hospital saved over 100 lives | Law-Order

 Tears, prayers, police, JCB: How Saroj Hospital saved over 100 lives

-On a gloomy Saturday afternoon, the distraught staff at the Saroj Super Specialty Hospital in Delhi broke down and started praying anxiously as lives of more 100 patients hung by a thread amid rapidly depleting oxygen supply.
+At the Saroj Super Specialty Hospital in Delhi, distraught staff broke down and started praying anxiously as the lives of over 100 patients hung by a thread with oxygen supply rapidly depleting.
+The nurses, paramedics and others at the private hospital had spent hours running around in search of supplies and making frantic calls to the government and police, but to no avail.

-An oxygen tanker had reached the hospital after the staff spent hours running around in search of supplies and making frantic calls to the government and police.
+And then hope arose as an oxygen tanker finally reached the hospital.
+But then arose another problem.

-But the tanker could not enter the area where the hospital's oxygen tank is.
+The tanker could not enter the area where the hospital's oxygen tank is.
 The problem: its larger-than-normal size.
-The solution: an excavator, which broke down a portion of a ramp.
+The solution: an excavator, which broke down a portion of a ramp to allow the tanker to drive through.

-The dramatic scenes began to unfold as the hospital ran out of oxygen in the afternoon and the supply from the vendor never came.
+The dramatic scenes began to unfold as the hospital ran out of oxygen on Saturday afternoon and the supply from the vendor never came.

 The situation was tense over fears of an impending tragedy similar to the one at the Jaipur Golden Hospital, where 20 patients died amid shortage of oxygen.